syagawa/cameyamasan/README.md

 ## Compile source to Camera by Arduino @PC

 1. setup Arduino IDE in PC
-    set M%stack-Timer-Cam in ESP32 Arduino( not M5Stack Arduino)
+    set M5Stack-Timer-Cam in ESP32 Arduino( not M5Stack Arduino)
 2. git clone this repository.
 3. Open this repository's root by Arduino IDE.
 4. Connect Timer Camera X to PC.